pagkly/Zed/Investopedia3/How to Calculate Net Profit Margin.md

 Gross profit margin is the gross profit divided by total revenue and is the percentage of income retained as profit after accounting for the cost of goods.
 Gross margin is helpful in determining how much profit is generated from the production of a company's goods because it excludes other items such as overhead from the corporate office, taxes, and interest on a debt.

-Net profit margin is the percentage of profit generated from revenue after accounting for all expenses, costs, and [cash flow](https://www.investopedia.com/terms/c/cashflow.asp) items.
+Net profit margin is the percentage of profit generated from revenue after accounting for all expenses, costs, and [[cash flow]](https://www.investopedia.com/terms/c/cashflow.asp) items.

-[Net income](https://www.investopedia.com/terms/n/netincome.asp) is also called the [bottom line](https://www.investopedia.com/terms/b/bottomline.asp) for a company as it appears at the end of the income statement.
+[Net income](https://www.investopedia.com/terms/n/netincome.asp) is also called the [[bottom line]](https://www.investopedia.com/terms/b/bottomline.asp) for a company as it appears at the end of the income statement.

 ## Limitations of Net Profit Margin

 Net profit margin can be influenced by one-off items like the sale of an asset, which would temporarily boost profits.
-Net profit margin doesn't hone in on [sales or revenue](https://www.investopedia.com/ask/answers/122214/what-difference-between-revenue-and-sales.asp) growth, nor does it provide insight as to whether management is managing its production costs.
+Net profit margin doesn't hone in on [[sales or revenue]](https://www.investopedia.com/ask/answers/122214/what-difference-between-revenue-and-sales.asp) growth, nor does it provide insight as to whether management is managing its production costs.

 It's best to utilize several ratios and financial metrics when analyzing a company.
-Net profit margin is typically used in financial analysis, along with gross profit margin and [operating profit margin](https://www.investopedia.com/terms/o/operatingmargin.asp).
+Net profit margin is typically used in financial analysis, along with gross profit margin and [[operating profit margin]](https://www.investopedia.com/terms/o/operatingmargin.asp).

 ## Hypothetical Example